dola/Telesto/README.md

 # Telesto
-A Java Message Passing System
+A Java Message Passing System.
+Also check out the [Report](https://github.com/dola/TelestoReport) of the whole project.

 ## How to run